- Solicitors For Business

 - Solicitors For You

 Settlement Agreements - Advice for Employees

 If you are an employee and your employer has presented you with a settlement agreement (formerly known as a compromise agreement), JMW is here to help you.
-Our specialist team of employment lawyers regularly advise employees on termination arrangements and are experienced in guiding you through what can otherwise often be a stressful time.
+Our specialist team of employment lawyers regularly advise employees on termination arrangements of all values and complexities, and are experienced in guiding you through what can often be a stressful time.

 At JMW we will take you through your options, negotiate with your employer where appropriate and attempt to make the process go as smoothly as is possible in the circumstances.

 To speak to one of our specialists in this area and to make sure the process is as hassle-free as possible, call us on 0345 872 6666 or complete our online enquiry form and we will call you back as soon as we can.